 Cut flowers and foliage of the cane Begonia are excellent for use in vases.
 To prune, old brown canes can be removed at ground level in late winter (at the end of August - a little later in very cold suburbs) and the rest of the canes trimmed at the same time by one-third to a half to make the plant bushier.
 Newly emerging canes - which resemble bamboo shoots! - should be left unpruned.
 The plants can be fertilised with a general-purpose food and given a blanket of mulch after they are pruned.
 Occasionally liquid feeds during the growing season are beneficial.
 Plants in pots can be given a slow-release fertiliser.
-They rarely seem to be bothered by pests or diseases.
-To propagate the plants, take tip cuttings in the warmer months.
+They rarely seem to be bothered by pests or diseases, though may occasionally get some powdery mildew on their leaves.
+Use an organic fungicide to control this problem.
 Eventually, old plants may lose their vigour (after about ten years or so) and then should be replaced by a new specimen.
+To propagate the plants, take tip cuttings with two nodes in the warmer months.
 They strike easily from cuttings: the best months to do this are March, April and November.